jadeforrest/blog/content/posts/2021-07-19--how-to-speed-up-hiring/index.md

 ## Hiring faster can drive immense improvements

-Imagine you had **perfect knowledge** of a candidate.
-You could decide instantly whether to give them an offer.
-So you give them an offer.
-And they decide within the next couple of days.
-How much more likely would you be to hire that candidate?
+Hiring for a position is a thoughtful and deliberate process.
+And it can take a lot of effort and time to get to the point where you're confident making a decision on a candidate.

+But all that deliberation comes at a cost.
+Imagine your process took twice as long as it does now.
+Wouldn't that result in a lot of those candidates deciding to work elsewhere?

+The same principle applies if you shorten the amount of time it takes to decide on a candidate.
+Imagine a theoretical situation where you could immediately decide on a candidate after they apply.
+How much more likely would it be that they would end up working for you?
+In my experience, this can result in dramatic improvements.

 <re-img src="apply-to-offer.png" width="50%"></re-img>